AbhayTrivedi/Social-Media-App/README.md

 ## Description

 Social media is an interactive computer-mediated technology that facilitates the creation or sharing of information, ideas, career interests, and other forms of expression via virtual communities and networks.
-**Motivation:** we wanted to build an app that allows you to reach people locally, regionally, nationally, and internationally.
+**Motivation:** I wanted to build an app that allows you to reach people locally, regionally, nationally, and internationally.
 To provide a platform where people can connect with people around the world.
 To share their thoughts and get to know other cultures around the world.

 ## Technologies used